Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

 # Deploy Azure App Service on Azure Arc Docker Desktop Single Node Kubernetes
-This document will instruct how to run the [deploy-arc-ddk8s.azcli](scripts/deploy-arc-ddk8s.azcli) script to accomplish:
+This document describes how to run the [deploy-arc-ddk8s.azcli](scripts/deploy-arc-ddk8s.azcli) script to accomplish:
 - Connect a local Docker Desktop single-node Kubernetes cluster to Azure Arc
 - Install Azure App Service Extensions (Preview)
 - Deploy a Hello World web app to the Azure App Service running in a local K8s cluster on Docker Desktop.